keanehatescoding/strathmore_docs/First year Second Semimester Notes/Computer Networks/DNS.md

 ## 4. MX Record
 A mail exchange record specifies the mail server responsible for handling emails for a domain.
 E.g. for aur.archlinux.org it is mail.archlinux.org

-There are many other dns record type e.g. NS, DS, PTR, TXT but these are the main types.
+There are many other dns record type e.g. NS, DS, PTR, TXT but  the above mentioned are the main types.